 In your group of 3 you need to decide who is person A, B and C.

-The topic of the interview is cities are bad.
+The topic of the interview is urbanisation solves some problems and creates others.

 A interviews B (4 minutes) and C writes